hkgranli/flutter-engagement/README.md

 An application developed for a Master's thesis at NTNU, using assets and knowledge from [Helios](https://www.ntnu.edu/helios).
 The application is built using Flutter, and is supported on Android and iOS.

+The newest version application can also be used in a web browser, <https://hkgranli.github.io/#/>, note that this is not designed for desktop-use.

 ## User Guide

 A pre-built binary can be downloaded from [Releases](https://github.com/hkgranli/flutter-engagement/releases/tag/evaluation)